Hinrichsta/SP25-CYBR8950/Project Proposal/Technical Plan.md

   - Week 1-2 - Identify IoT Device Categories
 Objective: Develop a comprehensive classification of IoT devices based on their functions, usage, and security implications to establish a foundation for further analysis.

+  Sub-Tasks:
+  1. Research IoT Device Types
+      - Categorize IoT devices by industry (e.g., consumer, industrial, medical, automotive, smart home, etc.).
+      - Identify common security challenges associated with each category.
+  2. Analyze Market Trends
+      - Gather data on widely adopted IoT devices.
+      - Review industry reports, market studies, and cybersecurity trend analyses.
+  3. Define Key Security Features & Risks
+      - Assess fundamental security concerns across different IoT categories.
+      - Identify critical security features that should be present in these devices.
+      - Analyze upkeep of software over lifespan of devices.
+  4. Create an Organized Taxonomy
+      - Structure the identified categories into a well-documented format.
+      - Develop a clear framework that can be referenced throughout the project.
+  5. Draft the initial Report & Seek Feedback
+      - Document findings and initial categorizations.
+      - Share the report with classmates, and Dr. Hale for feedback on comprehensiveness and clarity.

   - Week 2-3 - Gather Case Studies on IoT Vulnerabilities
 Objective: Collect and review academic literature, industry reports, and real-world case studies to build a well-supported discussion on IoT security across various device categories.